-SingleThread: Healdsburg, CA. The AvroKO team found its inspiration for the modern interior design of Single Thread in husband and wife team and owners, Kyle and Katina Connaughton.
+SingleThread: Healdsburg, CA. The AvroKO team found its inspiration for the modern interior design of Single Thread in husband and wife and owners, Kyle and Katina Connaughton.
 Odes to the couple’s love for farming, gardening, and molecular gastronomy can be found throughout the space.
-Woven patterns within the restaurant room screens reference DNA sequencing of common kitchen herbs like basil and shallots, while a rooftop fountain has a series of stepped recesses and grooves based on golden sections and naturally occurring scientific proportions which catch water and alter the flow.
+Woven patterns within the restaurant room screens reference DNA sequencing of common kitchen herbs like basil and shallots, while a rooftop fountain has a series of stepped recesses and grooves.

 Waldorf Astoria Bangkok: Bangkok, Thailand.
-Taking inspiration directly from the NYC Waldorf Astoria, the Bangkok installment of Waldorf Astoria retains a distinct Art Deco vibe juxtaposed with the pattern, materiality and vibrancy of Thai Lanna Culture.
-Gorgeous local textiles, intricate handcraft and detailing that exemplifies the true nature of Thailand lives in harmony with the Art Deco strength of the Waldorf brand.
+Taking inspiration directly from the NYC Waldorf Astoria, the Bangkok installment of Waldorf Astoria retains a distinct Art Deco vibe juxtaposed with the pattern, materiality, and vibrancy of Thai Lanna Culture.
+Gorgeous local textiles, intricate handcraft, and detailing that exemplifies the true nature of Thailand.
+These elements live in harmony with the Art Deco strength of the Waldorf brand.

 Penthouse Bar & Grill: Bangkok, Thailand.
 Housed in the former British Embassy in Bangkok, AvroKO was commissioned to envision the five separate food and beverage venues.
 The design centered around a fictitious muse – a Thai-British man who is a collector and purveyor of fine arts, ceramics, and vintage car racing relics – alongside inspiration from British fashion and the lavish penthouses found in Chicago and New York.
 The rooftop bar features custom-designed trellis’ and the PDR in the restaurant is home to a wall-length cabinet holding a collection of precious and semi-precious stones.

 The Modern Pantry: London, United Kingdom.
-Through an investigation of Chef Anna Hansen’s familial roots in Denmark, by way of New Zealand, AvroKO discovered a rich history in both design, architecture, and botany that created the foundation of the two-pronged design inspiration.
+Through an investigation of Chef Anna Hansen’s familial Danish roots, AvroKO discovered a rich history in both design, architecture, and botany that created the foundation of the two-pronged design inspiration.
 The furniture, millwork, lighting, and materiality including bent plywood, teak, oak as well as graphic tile, took a page from the classical styles of mid-century Denmark and Northern Europe generally.
 For the color palette and art features, the team unearthed the Flora Danica.
 Dark blue and off-white hues color the restaurant seen in the white oak bar, saturated blue menu board, patterned tile, and a dark blue pivoting screen.